-If you’ve taken AP courses, IB courses, or attended another university or college before coming to the University of Kentucky, you may be able to transfer some of those credits to UK.
-To see which UK courses these count towards, go here.
+If you’ve taken AP courses, IB courses or attended another university or college before coming to the University of Kentucky, you may be able to transfer some of those credits to UK.
+To see which UK courses these count toward, go here.

 Choose the Right Technology